VongaiGaviro/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty script that Delete the file betty rmdir /temp/my_first_directory script that Move the file betty from /tmp/ to /tmp/my_first_directory cd - script that changes the working directory to the previous one ls -la . .. /boot script that ists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+rm /tmp/my_first_directory/betty script that Delete the file betty rmdir /temp/my_first_directory script that Move the file betty from /tmp/ to /tmp/my_first_directory cd - script that changes the working directory to the previous one ls -la . .. /boot script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format file /tmp/iamafile script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.